-This summary highlights certain information about us, this offering and the information appearing elsewhere in this prospectus and incorporated by reference.
+This summary highlights certain information about us, this offering and the information appearing elsewhere in this prospectus.
 This summary is not complete and does not contain all of the information that you should consider before investing in our common stock.
-You should read this entire prospectus carefully, including the information referred to under the heading "Risk Factors" and the financial statements and other information included elsewhere in this prospectus and incorporated by reference herein, before making an investment decision.
-See also the sections entitled "Where You Can Find More Information" and "Incorporation by Reference."
+You should read this entire prospectus carefully, including the information referred to under the heading "Risk Factors" and the financial statements and other information included elsewhere in this prospectus, before making an investment decision.
+See also the section entitled "Where You Can Find More Information."

 International Money Express, Inc., a Delaware corporation, is a rapidly growing and leading money remittance services company focused on the United States to Latin America and the Caribbean ("LAC") corridor, which includes Mexico, Central and South America and the Caribbean.
 We utilize our proprietary technology to deliver convenient, reliable and value added services to our customers through a broad network of sending and paying agents.
 Our remittance services, which include a comprehensive suite of ancillary financial processing solutions and payment services, allow customers to send money from the United States to beneficiaries in Mexico, Guatemala and 15 additional Latin American countries.
-Our services are accessible in person through our 85,000 sending and paying agents and company-owned stores, as well as online and via Internet-enabled mobile devices.
+Our services are accessible in person through our approximately 100,000 sending and paying agents and company-owned stores, as well as online and via Internet-enabled mobile devices.